 BSc (Hons) Podiatry

-There is no automatic progression onto the four programmes listed above and applicants must apply by the 15th January deadline.
+Applicants should apply by the 25th January UCAS deadline.
 Applications received after this date cannot be guaranteed an interview and/or consideration.
-For these programmes, with the exception of Dental Technology, applicants will be invited for an interview on receipt of their UCAS application for B901.
-If successful at interview, applicants will be required to pass the foundation by the 31st August in the year of entry as well as making a new application through UCAS.
+For these programmes, with the exception of Dental Technology, applicants will be invited for an interview.
+If successful at interview, applicants will be required to pass the foundation by the 31st August in the year of entry, on first attempt.
 Please see individual programme pages for the achievement required within the foundation.

 Elements of Personal Development Planning (PDP) will be incorporated into the Academic Skills in Health Sciences module.
-In addition, this module will afford students the opportunity to receive guidance on the nature, scope and employment prospects of the undergraduate programmes delivered within the Cardiff School of Sport and Health Sciences from relevant Programme Directors.
+In addition, this module will give you the opportunity to receive guidance on the nature, scope and employment prospects of the undergraduate programmes delivered within the Cardiff School of Sport and Health Sciences from relevant Programme Directors.

 Learning & Teaching